Akron Children's Logo

 What Teachers and Coaches Can Do

 Having EIA doesn't mean students should skip sports, gym classes, or other physical activities.
 As well as keeping them fit, exercise can strengthen the breathing muscles in the chest and help their lungs work better.
-But students with EIA may need to use inhalers before they exercise.
+But students with EIA often need to use their inhalers before they exercise.
+Most students with asthma have written instructions from their doctor (called an asthma action plan) that cover this and other important parts of their asthma care.

 Teachers and coaches can help students with EIA by:

-• reminding them to carry and use their inhaler before activity
+• reminding them to carry and use their inhaler before activity, if their doctor recommends it

 • making time for proper warm-ups and cool-downs during practices, games, and other physical activities